FreeRTOS/iot-reference-esp32/GettingStartedGuide.md

 If successful, there will be a new binary under the 'build' directory - build/GoldenReferenceIntegration.bin.
 Copy this binary to another location, otherwise it will be overwritten in the next step.

 ### 5.4 Build and flash the device with a binary with a lower version number
-1. Follow the same steps in 5.3, but this time, set the `Application version build` number to '0'.
+1. Follow the same steps in 5.3 starting with running idf.py menuconfig, but this time, set the `Application version build` number to '0'.
 2. Build and flash this new application binary with a lower version number.
 ```
 idf.py -p PORT flash monitor